robric/wiki-contrail-controller/Baremetal-Support.md

 * Set the connection protocol
 * Indicate the interfaces that will be managed via OVSDB
 * Configure switch options with VTEP source (in the example below, lo0.0 is used – ensure that this address is reachable from TSN node)
+* In case of pssl, update the controller details.
+When HA proxy is used, use the address of the HA Proxy node and use the vIP when VRRP is used between multiple nodes running HA Proxy.

 >
 * set interfaces lo0 unit 0 family inet address \<router-id-reachable-on-ip-fabric\>